 For millions of individuals, COVID-19 has put an abrupt pause on life as we know it.
 The vast majority of Americans no longer feel comfortable going on previously mundane outings like grocery shopping or dining at a restaurant.
-Social events, trips, conferences, school, and even work have been cancelled or moved online.
+Social events, trips, conferences, school, and even work have been canceled or moved online.
 About 40 million people are out of work, and millions more have transitioned to remote work.

 While remote work offers plenty of perks, like lack of commute and increased flexibility, some worry that it might stagnate their career.
 Remote employees often worry that their physical separation from coworkers and management might hinder networking, development, and career advancement opportunities.